Taiwan presses for US arms sales amid Trump delay

 China has never renounced the use of force to bring Taiwan under its control and has rebuffed repeated offers of talks from Mr Lai, whom it says is a “separatist”.

-Mr Chen said the Republic of China, Taiwan’s formal name, is a “sovereign and independent country”.
+Ms Kuo, Mr Lai’s spokeswoman, reiterated the government’s long-standing position that the Republic of China, Taiwan’s formal name, is a “sovereign, independent democratic country”.

-“And only the 23 million people of Taiwan can decide our own future through democratic means,” he added.
-REUTERS
+“This is self-evident, and Beijing’s claims are therefore without merit,” she said.

+China’s military, which operates around Taiwan almost daily, did not let up its pressure while Mr Trump was in Beijing on May 14 and 15.